 Resource Road Engineering Publications & Permits

-Technical personnel who carry out operations on natural resource roads should have knowledge of the various road construction and usage standards that apply in British Columbia.
-Manuals, permits and other important publications are provided here.
+Technical personnel who carry out operations on natural resource roads should have knowledge of the various road administration, construction and usage standards that apply in British Columbia.
+Information, manuals, permits and other important publications are provided here.

-The following engineering manual provides information related to the administration, design, construction, maintenance and deactivation of roads and bridges funded by the B.C. government.
+Find information related to the administration, design, construction, maintenance and deactivation of forest resource roads, and Forest Service roads and bridges funded by the B.C. government.

 Road Permit Transition